 Schedule A Call with Juzer

-1. Property Transactions: Buyers, sellers, and lenders often require a boundary survey to verify that the property being sold matches the legal description in the deed.
+- Property Transactions: Buyers, sellers, and lenders use boundary surveys to confirm that the property matches the legal description in the deed.

-3. Dispute Resolution: Boundary surveys are critical in resolving disagreements between neighbors regarding property lines or rights of way.
+- Dispute Resolution: Boundary surveys help resolve disagreements between neighbours over property lines, encroachments, or rights of way.

-4. Municipal Requirements: Local governments often require boundary surveys as part of the permitting process for construction, renovations, or subdividing land.
+- Municipal Requirements: Local governments may request a boundary survey as part of approvals for construction, renovations, or land severance.

 How We Help As Ontario Land Surveyors

-In Ontario, boundary surveys must be conducted by licensed Ontario Land Surveyors (OLS), regulated by the Association of Ontario Land Surveyors (AOLS).
-This ensures that surveyors adhere to high standards of professionalism, technical expertise, and ethical conduct.
-An OLS is uniquely qualified to interpret historical land records, legal descriptions, and the applicable provincial statutes such as the Surveyors Act and the Registry Act.
+At Avant Garde Geomatics, our licensed Ontario Land Surveyors are regulated by the Association of Ontario Land Surveyors.
+We ensure our meets strict standards for professionalism, technical expertise, and ethical practice.
+Our team is qualified to interpret historical land records, legal descriptions, and applicable provincial legislation, including the Surveyors Act and the Registry Act.

 Our 4-Step Boundary Survey Process

-1. Research: The surveyor begins by gathering relevant legal and historical documents, including deeds, subdivision plans, and prior surveys.
-These documents are used to establish the legal framework for the property boundaries.
+- Research: We begin by reviewing relevant legal and historical documents, such as deeds, subdivision plans, and previous surveys.
+This research helps establish the legal framework for the property boundaries.

-2. Fieldwork: On-site measurements are taken using advanced surveying equipment like total stations, GPS, and drones.
-Surveyors also look for physical evidence such as monuments, fences, and markers that indicate previous boundary lines.
+- Fieldwork: Our team then completes on site measurements using advanced equipment such as total stations, GPS, and drones.
+We also look for physical evidence, including monuments, fences, and markers, that may help confirm earlier boundary lines.

 Benefits of Boundary Surveying